Recording vulnerabilities related to non-deterministic bugs, crashes or other complex cases

 Generally speaking, starting a recording takes about one second.
 In this example, let us assume each attempt at crashing takes only a few milliseconds.
 If dozens of thousands of tries are necessary to trigger the crash, restarting the recording every time would make the recording process take way too long.
 We make a compromise and decide to perform several recordings, each containing up to 1000 attempts each time.
 The process then goes as follow:

-• The user asks to automatically record PoC.exe with autorun,
+- The user asks to automatically record

-• (1) This process creation is detected & the recording starts,
+gets uploaded to the VM and starts,- (1) This process creation is detected & the recording starts,

-• (2) Request to restart the recording,
+loops on the following:- (2) Request to restart the recording,

-• (3) Try to force the OS crash 1000 times.
+- (3) Try to force the OS crash 1000 times.

-• (4) At one point the OS ends up crashing - this condition is detected and the recording stops.
+- (4) At one point the OS ends up crashing - this condition is detected and the recording stops.
 So here, in case of success, we end up with a rather lean recording that contains at most 1000 tries and… the target crash!

 Service crash